likerRr/lizurchik.dev/README.md

 ### Empty cover

-If the article doesn't have a cover, the default `/public/empty-cover.png` image will be shown.
+If a notion page doesn't have a cover, the default `/public/empty-cover-preview.png` image will be used as a preview within the collection, and `config.defaultPageCover` as the page's cover.
 Replace with your own image if needed.
 The suggested aspect ratio is 16:9.

 ### SEO